Multi-partite entanglement monotones: Pure state entanglement monotones

-One thing that is common in almost all the multi-partite {\tt PSEM}s is that they are all difficult to compute.
-Given their operational significance, one would like to construct {\tt PSEM}s that are easy to compute.
-Also, let us also stress that unlike the bi-partite case, the set of multi-partite {\tt PSEM}s is very difficult to characterize in general.
-The question of identifying a minimal complete set of {\tt PSEM}s or even whether such a non-trivial minimal complete set exists, we believe, is extremely difficult to answer.
-Instead, in the rest of the paper, we will construct new families of such quantities.
-Interestingly, they will be constructed from convex functions of $\rho_{\bar{A}}$ that are linearly homogenous, hence they are amenable to the generalization discussed in above theorem \ref{general-proj}.
+We will now state a powerful theorem which can be specialized to prove that $\nu^{BL}$ are {PSEM}s.
+Given a convex function of partial traces, we will construct a new convex function of partial traces.
+This function can be used to define a {PSEM}. \generalproj* The proof is given in appendix \ref{proof-theorem1}.
+If we take $f(\rho_{\bar{A}}) = {\rm Tr} \rho_{\bar{A}}$.
+Then the above theorem shows that the measure \eqref{bl} introduced in \cite{Barnum_2001} is indeed a {PSEM}.

-For completeness let us comment that, unlike bi-partite case, converting a multi-partite state $|\psi\rangle$ to state $|\phi\rangle$ with unit probability using {\tt locc} is almost impossible.
-When it is possible, a criterion involving the so-called ``associate density matrices'' was obtained in \cite{Gour_2011}.
-We will not discuss those results here.
+Unfortunately almost all of the existing multi-partite {PSEM}s involve optimization and are difficult to compute.
+In the rest of the paper, we will construct multi-partite {PSEM}s that are easier to compute.
+Interestingly, they will be constructed from convex functions of $\rho_{\bar{A}}$ that are linearly homogeneous, hence they are amenable to the generalization discussed in theorem \ref{general-proj}.